-- 39. (1) The Municipality should not award a contract above to a person whose tax matters has not been declared by the South African Revenue Services to be in order. - (2) No contract should be awarded to a person who failed to submit an original tax clearance certificate from the South African Revenue Services (SARS) certifying that the taxes of that person is in order or that suitable arrangements have been made with SARS.
+38. (1) The Municipality should not award a contract above to a person whose tax matters has not been declared by the South African Revenue Services to be in order.

 Prohibition on awards to persons in the service of the State